nasa/cfdtools/README.md

 # CFDTOOLS

 ## Overview
 The CFD Utility Software Library, a.k.a.
-CFDTOOLS, contains nearly 30 general purpose libraries and close to 100 utility applications built upon those libraries.
+CFDTOOLS, contains nearly 30 numerical analysis libraries and close to 100 utility applications built upon those libraries.
 These utilities were developed over a rougly fifty year span to support aerospace research and development activities at NASA Ames Research Center (ARC).
 They are mostly written in Fortran 90 or 77 and are designed with potential reuse in mind.
-The library also include C translations of roughly a dozen numerics routines in the `C_utilities` module.
+The library also includes C translations of roughly a dozen numerics routines in the `C_utilities` module.

 The library began as the ARC Aerodynamics Division Software Library, and is